Adopting the Corporate PortalBy Steven Brier Print

 Most recently, we rolled out a centralized offer-management system in BrandWorks.
 It allows our properties worldwide to create Marriott rewards and nonrewards offers and deals, and then promote them on Marriott.com and in other marketing channels.

 The offer management system also supports automated workflow and processes, enabling our users to deliver revenue-generating offers to customers more rapidly.
 Because BrandWorks has built-in capabilities to tailor offers to distinct audiences, demographics, marketing channels and so forth, more than three times as many offers have been submitted through the portal than were submitted without it.

-We are now implementing built-in tracking capabilities to report on promotional programs, as well as automated analyses to identify which offers, programs and marketing campaigns are most successful.
+We are now implementing marketing automation with built-in tracking capabilities to report on promotional programs, as well as automated analyses to identify which offers, programs and marketing campaigns are most successful.
 In addition, in early 2012 we plan to integrate social media strategies for all our brands and properties into the portal to amplify the buzz around our brands as customers continue to flock to social media to research destinations and lodging options and make travel plans.

 Marriott will use BrandWorks to publish offers and deals to corporate and brand sites, as well as to individual property sites.
 We estimate that using automated processes has cut the time it takes to bring an offer to market by close to 25 percent.

 Beyond its more obvious applications, BrandWorks has enabled our company to improve information sharing and collaboration among our global locations and corporate teams.
 Internal users can report on total log-ins, the number of documents and assets currently in the system based on brand and category, and the number of offers created and disseminated through each channel.
 They also can recall usage data to inform marketing budgeting.